flipkart-incubator/hbase-orm/README.md

  * Your code need not worry about HBase methods or serialization/deserialization at all, thereby helping you maintain clear [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
  * Classes are **thread-safe**.
 You just have to instantiate your DAO classes once at the start of your application and use them anywhere throughout the life-cycle of your application!
  * **Light weight**: This library depends on just [hbase-client](https://mvnrepository.com/artifact/org.apache.hbase/hbase-client) and few other small libraries.
 It has very low overhead and hence is very fast.
  * Customizability/Extensibility: Want to use HBase's native methods directly in some cases?
 You can do that.
-Want to customize serializatoin/deserialization for a given type or for a specific given class field?
+Want to customize serialization/deserialization for a given type or for a specific given class field?
 You can do that too.
-This library is highly flexible.
+This library is very flexible.

 ## Limitations
 Being an *object mapper*, this library works for pre-defined columns only.
 For example, this library doesn't provide ways to fetch: